June 2025

 I led the design of an AI-powered workflow that automates RFP analysis and response outline generation for US federal contracting.
 Over a 6-week period (1 discovery sprint + 2 technical sprints), I guided the design from initial research through to beta release.
 From the outset, the project was framed around human-in-the-loop design: ensuring that automation accelerated the process while preserving compliance accuracy, user trust, and human judgment.

 Federal RFPs are dense, compliance-heavy documents.
-Bid writers spend 2–3 days manually reading, extracting requirements, mapping sections, and building response outlines and compliance matrices.
+Bid writers typically can spend 2–3 days manually reading, extracting requirements, mapping sections, and building response outlines and compliance matrices.
 This manual process creates bottlenecks, increases error risk, and slows down proposal timelines.

-The challenge was not only to automate these steps but to design an AI workflow that users would trust.
+The challenge was not only to automate these steps, but to design an AI workflow that users would trust.
 In a high-stakes compliance environment, automation without human oversight is unacceptable.
 The solution required a collaborative model where AI accelerates extraction and structuring, and humans validate, refine, and ensure compliance.

 With only a single discovery sprint to understand the problem space and pull together a design I leveraged internal experts, existing research and insights and AI prototyping tools to accelerate my progress.